Will Other States Join California's International Climate Pact?

 That’s important, because the market has had growing pains in California.
 While it has been successful in lowering emissions, few allowances were sold for several years.
 For instance, in the May 2016 auction, a little more than 10 percent were sold, and the market price did not go above the floor price.
 This translated to less money than expected for the programs that cap-and-trade was supposed to fund.
 In part, the Chamber of Commerce lawsuit cast doubt on the future of the market, and made businesses wary of spending money on allowances for a program that could be considered unconstitutional.
 Indeed, when the most recent auction took place after a favorable oral argument in the lawsuit, current allowances sold out, and the average auction price climbed above the floor price.

 California’s participation in WCI, Inc. could suggest the state has a climate-related foreign policy that’s parallel to, and perhaps even competitive with, that of the federal government.
-Gibbs and others are quick to point out that WCI, Inc. itself creates no policy, and that “we each run our own programs with our own authority and own statutes and regulations.”
+Gibbs and others are quick to point out that the company itself creates no policy, and that “we each run our own programs with our own authority and own statutes and regulations.”
 Had they instead signed a formal accord binding California to Quebec, the program could theoretically be found in violation of the Constitution’s treaty clause—so California’s representatives are adamant that’s not what this is.

 Nevertheless, the fact remains that they have created an international agreement—one with specific climate-change mitigation goals, but without national governments’ support.
 In effect if not in intention, the program does set states and provinces up to engage in a parallel foreign policy.
 The governments involved, for example, standardized their regulations—an important process nations use in international regulation policy, said Jean Galbraith, professor of public international law at the University of Pennsylvania.
 “That goes on all the time between our federal agencies and other entities abroad,” she noted.
 Even though states have often been players in international standardization—including in the insurance industry—they usually have federal support.
 WCI, Inc. represents something different.